Book a Free Consultation

 Apprehended Violence Orders (NSW)

-In New South Wales, What is an Apprehended Violence Order (AVO)?
+In New South Wales, what is an Apprehended Violence Order (AVO)?

-In New South Wales, Apprehended Violence Orders (AVOs) are court orders that prevent the Respondent from doing certain harmful behaviours in order to protect you from further violence, intimidation, or harassment.
-All AVOs decree that the person you fear, called the defendant, must not assault, harass, threaten, stalk, or intimidate you.
+Apprehended Violence Orders (AVOs) are court orders that prevent the Respondent from doing certain harmful behaviours in order to protect you from further violence, intimidation, or harassment.
+All Apprehended Violence Orders decree that the person you fear, called the defendant, must not assault, harass, threaten, stalk, or intimidate you.
 Your property must be safeguarded as well.
 Other conditions can be added to an AVO to suit your specific situation.

 Defendants must follow the AVO, otherwise they could risk a criminal offence.